johan--/claude-code-tips/reddit-posts/30-tips.md

 Claude Code's WebFetch tool can't access certain sites, like Reddit.
 But you can work around this by creating a skill that tells Claude to use Gemini CLI as a fallback.
 Gemini has web access and can fetch content from sites that Claude can't reach directly.

 This uses the same tmux pattern from Tip 8 - start a session, send commands, capture output.
 The skill file goes in `~/.claude/skills/reddit-fetch/SKILL.md`.
-See [skills/reddit-fetch/SKILL.md](skills/reddit-fetch/SKILL.md) for the full content.
+See [the full skill file here](https://github.com/ykdojo/claude-code-tips/blob/main/skills/reddit-fetch/SKILL.md).

 Skills are more token-efficient because Claude Code only loads them when needed.
 If you want something simpler, you can put a condensed version in `~/.claude/CLAUDE.md` instead, but that gets loaded into every conversation whether you need it or not.